-- 4.4.1.4.
-In developing its corrective action plans as set out above, the Certified Entity shall seek to develop outcome-oriented solutions to prevent harm in the longer term.
-The Certified Entity shall implement ongoing prevention and mitigation of harm and risk.
-Additionally, outcome-oriented solutions shall meet the following criteria: - Resources shall be prioritised where they will be most effective. - Responses shall be proportionate to the risk and severity of harm.
-For complex risks, multiple interventions may be necessary to adequately prevent and mitigate harm. - Responses shall be sustainable. - Responses shall build on existing evidence.
-200 - 4.4.1.5.
-In developing its corrective action plans as set out above, the Certified Entity should or may include the following components: - Training.
-The objectives, content and audience of training should be fit-for-purpose and should address the specific risks in question.
-In most cases, training should cover information on the specific risk, the rights of the worker and the role of the trainee in preventing or mitigating harm. - Facility Upgrading.
+- information on the specific risk, the rights of the worker and the role of the trainee in preventing or mitigating harm. - Facility Upgrading.
 Investments in upgrading and improving facilities and equipment may include lighting for visibility, ventilation for worker health, access to fire exits for safety, new, safer machinery, etc. - Management Systems.
 Strengthening management systems to (i) better track information and flag risks before harm occurs or (ii) establish systematic measures to mitigate the risk of harm in the first place.
 For example, a factory may move towards automated payments to prevent unfair deductions in wages. - Rights of Workers.
-Including the rights of workers to form and join a trade union and to bargain collectively, ensuring workers' rights in relation to occupational health and safety and freedom from forced or excessive overtime. - 4.4.1.6.
+Including the rights of workers to form and join a trade union and to bargain collectively, ensuring workers' rights in relation to occupational health and safety and freedom from forced or excessive overtime.213 - 4.4.1.6.
 The Certified Entity shall consider whether to seek external expert advice based on the level of risk.
-The more complex the risk, the stronger the case for seeking external expert advice in designing a response. - 4.4.1.7.
-The Certified Entity shall engage workers, trade unions and representatives of workers' own
+The more complex the risk, the stronger the case for seeking external expert advice in designing a response.214 - 4.4.1.7.
+The Certified Entity shall engage workers, trade unions and representatives of workers' own choosing during the development of measures on preventing and mitigating labour-related risks and impacts.
+Via this dialogue, workers shall be provided with complete and accurate information and given the opportunity to raise concerns and provide input.215 - 4.4.1.8.
+The Certified Entity's corrective action plan for preventing and mitigating harm in its own operations shall include clear timelines for follow-up.216 - 4.4.2 Seek to Prevent or Mitigate Harm in Certified Entities' Supply Chain - 4.4.2.1.
+The Certified Entity shall develop and implement its own plan to seek to prevent or mitigate future harm in its supply chain, particularly where it risks contributing to the harm or may be linked to it.
+Certified Entities have flexibility in how they address risk, but the plan shall detail the Certified Entity's actions.
+Measures shall be commensurate with the risk and severity of harm and appropriate to the circumstances.217 - 4.4.2.2.
+The Certified Entity is responsible for minimising risks and harm at every stage of its products' life cycle.
+This responsibility applies both to areas close to its operations and to more distant areas over which it has less control.
+Hence, this includes product risk factors and environmental risks.218